Top Tips for Driving to the Alps

 Ferry or Eurotunnel?

-Ferry options offer different routes, meaning that as well as the shortest Dover-Calais crossing, you can travel to the continent from Portsmouth, Plymouth, Newhaven, Hull, Poole, Cork, Dublin… These options could be worth researching – they are more expensive and longer, but on the plus side they will be experiencing less of the lorry congestion than Dover.
+Ferry options are more varied, with multiple different routes from locations in the UK and Ireland.
+As well as the shortest Dover-Calais crossing (1h35mins), you can travel to the continent from Portsmouth, Plymouth, Newhaven, Hull, Poole, Cork, Dublin… These options could be worth researching – they are more expensive and longer, but on the plus side they might experience less lorry congestion than Dover.

 Another benefit of the ferry is that some drivers appreciate the chance to leave the vehicle for a stroll on deck to freshen them up, or get a little rest before starting on the next part of the journey.